teuton-software/teuton-get/README.md

 # Use

 * At first, create config file with `teutonget init`.
 * Then, search tests with `teutonget search FILTER`.
-Example: `teutonget search debian`, will find test "debian".
+Example: `teutonget search linux`, will show a list with "linux" related tests.
-* `teutonget download REPONAME@TESTNAME`
+* `teutonget download REPONAME:TESTPATH`

 # Contact